Logo Icon

 The ghost of Hurree Jamset Ram Singh walks among us still.
 As Richard Wright found long ago in America, black-and-white descriptions of society are no longer compatible.
 Fantasy, or the mingling of fantasy and naturalism, is one way of dealing with these problems.
 It offers a way of echoing in the form of our work the issues faced by all of us: how to build a new, 'modern' world out of an old, legend-haunted civilization, an old culture that we have brought into the heart of newer ones.

-But whatever technical solutions we may find, Indian writers in these islands, like others who have migrated into the north from the south, are capable of writing from a kind of double perspective: because they, we, are at one and the same time insiders and outsiders in this society.
+But whatever technical solutions we may find, Indian writers in these islands, like others who have migrated into the north from the south, can write from a double perspective: because they, we, are at the same time insiders and outsiders in this society.
 We can offer this stereoscopic vision in place of 'whole sight'.

 Q1.
 The author's experience in England is not the normative experience of an ordinary Indian because